Table Of Contents

 When you find a house that you wish to make an offer on, what should you expect to happen?
 Although your agent cannot tell you what price to offer, he/she can provide information that will help you make a reasonable offer.
 For example, your agent can provide information on whether you’re in a buyer’s or seller’s market.
 In a buyer’s market, things are in your favor.
 There are a lot of houses available and sellers have a lot of competition.
 If you’re in a seller’s market, the market is in favor of the seller.
 There may be few houses available and sellers can ask higher prices.

 The time of year is another factor to consider.
-Depending on where you’re buying a house, off-season can provide more room for negotiating a better price (ex. winter in the north).
+Depending on where you’re buying a house, the off-season can provide more room for negotiating a better price (ex. winter in the north).
 If you’re looking to buy in prime season (ex. summer months), you might find it more difficult to negotiate a lower-than-list-price offer.

 If you’re competing with other buyers on a popular property, where supply is low and demand is high, you may find yourself in a bidding war.
 Some factors that will play in your favor are the following: